 The objectives of the Closing a Project process are:

-- To assess any benefits that have already been realised, update the forecast for the remaining benefits and plan a review of those benefits at some point in the future; and
+- To assess any benefits that have already been realized, update the forecast for the remaining benefits and plan a review of those benefits at some point in the future

 - To ensure that provision has been made to address all the open issues and risks, with follow-on actions or recommendations.